When trying to promote your new blog, one of the first things you want to do is to get your blog listed on the best website and blog directories.

-Directories categorize your blog based on what your content is about.
-Usually the best blog directories are human edited, meaning that each submitted blog is reviewed by a person who decides whether the blog belongs in the directory or not.
+Blog directories categorize your blog based on what your content is about.
+Usually, the best blog directories are human-edited, meaning that each submitted blog is reviewed by a person who decides whether the blog belongs in the catalog or not.
 Because the blogs are manually reviewed, these directories are considered a lot more reputable than non-human edited directories.
-Thus, it is important not to make any common publishing mistakes when you write your posts before submitting your blog.

 (Please note that some of these directories require payment or a banner/badge on your blog that links back to them.)

-Ping-o-matic is a nice little service that doesn’t list your website, but it does ping directories and aggregators, letting them know your blog has been updated.
+Ping-O-Matic is an excellent little service that doesn’t list your website, but it does ping directories and aggregators, letting them know your blog has been updated.
 Once these websites and aggregators get that ping, they crawl and index your site.
-This service is great to get your website some easy, free, exposure.
+This service is excellent to get your website some natural, free exposure.
 If you are running WordPress, chances are good that your blog already does this whenever a new post is published.
-If you aren’t using an automated pinging system on your blog platform, it is really easy to do it manually on the ping-o-matic website.
+If you aren’t using an automated pinging system on your blog platform, it is straightforward to do it manually on the Ping-O-Matic website.

 So what is the big deal about getting submitted to these blog directories?